EleniAndr/8-Week-Challenge-SQL/Case Study #2 - Pizza Runner/A-Pizza-Metrics.md

 - The highest amount of orders was made on a Wednesday, 5 orders.
 - On Saturday and Thursday, 2 orders were made.
 - On Friday, only 1 order was made.

+[^1]: The dates on the table shown on the site and on the SQL editor that is provided are different.
+The day/month is the same, but the year shown on the site is 2021, whereas on the editor it is 2020.